 You'll need to prove your status before your application will be accepted, but we'll tell you what evidence to send as part of your application.

 You can find out more about the residency requirements in the Further Education Residency Guide.
 The residence eligibility conditions can be complicated, if you are in any doubt about your residence status you should contact the Bursary Office for advice.

 There is no upper age limit, but you must have reached your statutory school-leaving age to be eligible for funding.

-If you turn 16 on or between 01 October 2021 and 28 February 2022 you are classed as a Christmas Leaver.
-You can attend your course from August 2021 but will not qualify for funding until January 2022.
+If you turn 16 on or between 01 October 2023 and 29 February 2024 you are classed as a Winter Leaver.
+You can attend your course from August 2023 but will not qualify for funding until January 2024.
 Until this date you may be eligible for support for your travel and study costs through your school or your Local Education Authority.
 You should contact them for further advice.

 Parentally Supported or Self-Supporting

 You're classed as a parentally supported student if you're under 25 years old and depend on your parents for financial support (even if you don’t live with them).
 If you're a parentally supported student, your income and your parents' income is assessed.